 Texas Network of Youth Services – an organization of 60 nonprofit youth service agencies and private individuals who share the common goal of creating better options and improving available services for youth and families in crisis, Austin, TX.

-Texas Woman's University Veterans Program Office, Denton, TX.
+Texas Woman's University Veterans & Military Resources, Denton, TX.

 TexVet: Partners Across Texas – focusing on making it easier for military members and their families to find help.
 The resources identified through TexVet are meant for anyone who is serving or has served in any branch of the military, as well as the family members and others who care about a service member.
 TexVet is also a forum for collaboration between government agencies and private organizations and businesses that are serving and supporting the military and their families and their communities.